sirlupinwatson/Scryptoons/README.md

-# Scryptoons: Fusion of Blockchains and Cartoons!
+# Scryptoons: The Fusion of Blockchains and Cartoons!

 ### Contributing guide